List Of Charities Shunning Trump's Mar-A-Lago Resort Keeps Growing

-The list of charities and non-profits that have cancelled fund raising events at Mar-a-Lago is continuing to grow.
+The list of charities and nonprofits that have canceled fundraising events at Mar-a-Lago continues to grow.
 At least 20 groups now have pulled out of galas that had been scheduled for President Trump's country club in Palm Beach, Fla.

 In announcing the cancellations, many of the groups cited the controversy surrounding Trump's recent comments that "both sides were to blame" for the violence that occurred during a white supremacists' rally in Charlottesville, Va.